blakedyer/eos423-public/lectures.rst

 .. admonition:: Course currently active

    This webpage was last updated on |date| at |time|.

+Lecture slides will be added here throughout the term.

 .. .. toctree::
 ..    :maxdepth: 1